 His strained voice called to us from the only bedroom in the basement apartment.
 “Kids, come in here.
 I have something to tell you.”

 The air thickened around me.
-I shuffled my seven-year-old sister and five-year-old brother from the living room into the bedroom where our dad stood bent, hands braced against a dresser for support.
-The three of us lined up inside the doorway, blue eyes wide and staring at the broken man before us.
+I shuffled my younger siblings from the living room into the bedroom where our dad stood bent, hands braced against a dresser for support.
+We lined up inside the doorway, eyes wide and staring at the broken man before us.

 “Sit down,” he whispered.

-My sister and brother complied, but I stood there frozen.
-At nine years old, I knew just enough about the world to know when something was wrong.
+My siblings complied, but I stood there frozen.
+At nine years old, I knew just enough about the world to know when something was very wrong.
 When my father began to choke on his tears, I thought of my step-sister’s tentative words to me during a recent visit…

 “Your dad has AIDS.
 That’s why he keeps going back into the hospital.”